gplepage/vegas/doc/source/tutorial.rst

     It is a good idea to make the actual integration volume as large a fraction as possible of the total volume used by |vegas|, so
     |vegas| doesn't spend lots of effort on regions where the integrand
     is exactly 0.
-Also, it can be challenging to find the region of non-zero integrand in high dimensions: integrating ``f_sph(x)`` in 20 dimensions instead of 4, for example, would require ``neval=1e16``
+Also, it can be challenging for |vegas|
+    to find the region of
+    non-zero integrand in high dimensions: integrating ``f_sph(x)`` in 20 dimensions instead of 4, for example, would require ``neval=1e16``
-    integrand evaluations per iteration to have any chance of finding the region of non-zero integrand.
+    integrand evaluations per iteration to have any chance of finding the region of non-zero integrand, because the volume of the 20-dimensional sphere is a tiny fraction of the total integration volume.

-    Note, finally, that integration to infinity is also possible by mapping the relevant variable into a different variable of finite range --- for example, by changing an integral over :math:`x\equiv\tan(\theta)`
-    from 0 to infinity into one over :math:`\theta` from 0 to :math:`\pi/2`.
+    Note, finally, that integration to infinity is also possible: map the relevant variable into a different variable of finite range.
+For example,  an integral over :math:`x\equiv\tan(\theta)` from 0 to infinity is easily reexpressed as an integral over :math:`\theta` from 0 to :math:`\pi/2`.

 Faster Integrands